mdhcodes/bamazon/README.md

              * We'd be happy to fill your order!
 The total price is $ + (price * number of items the customer would like to   buy).
              * Update the SQL database to reflect the remaining quantity (stock_quantity - number of items purchased).
              * Display the table with the change / update.
+             * Ask the customer if they'd like to continue shopping.
+                * If true, execute function continueShopping().
-             * Thank you for your purchase!
+                * If false, display message 'Thank you for your purchase.'
           * If false (stock_quantity < number of items the customer would like to buy), display message.
             * Insufficient quantity!
 We're unable to fill your order at this time.
             * We have only + stock_quantity + items in stock.
             * Display the table with no change / update.
+            * Execute function continueShopping().
     * If false (they don't want to make a purchase), the user will see this message, 'Have a great day!'